Jimdo/buildtasks/README.md

 ### Extending Rake tasks

-`.define_tasks` generates ordinary Rake tasks, which you can extend.
+`.define` generates ordinary Rake tasks, which you can extend.

 For example, here's how to download some file before fpm-cookery starts
 building: